Arthritis and Cancer Risk

 Do RA Drugs Add to the Risk?

-Early on, studies suggested that biologic users may have up to a three-fold increased risk for developing cancer, particularly lymphomas.
-However, more recent research appears to exonerate the medications.
+Early on, studies suggested that biologic users might have up to a three-fold increased risk for developing cancer, particularly lymphomas.
+However, more recent research appears to clear the medications.
 A 2016 study published in Annals of Rheumatic Diseases involving more than 15,000 RA patients who took a biologic found no increased risk for lymphoma.